Scientific Research Red Light Therapy

 https://pmc.ncbi.nlm.nih.gov/articles/PMC6099480/

-• Population: Multiple clinical trials (photoaging, acne, wound healing).
+• Population: Various clinical studies (photo-aging, acne, wound healing).

-• up to 26–36% wrinkle reduction in some trials
+• Up to 26–36% wrinkle reduction in some studies

 https://pmc.ncbi.nlm.nih.gov/articles/PMC3926176/

-• Intervention: Polychromatic red/NIR LED sessions (multiple weeks).
+• Intervention: Polychromatic red/NIR light for several weeks.

 https://pmc.ncbi.nlm.nih.gov/articles/PMC4126803/